 Some civil liberty groups such as the Citizens Forum for Civil Liberties and the Indian Social Action Forum (INSAF) have also opposed the project over privacy concerns.

 This ruling has put a brake on the procedure and success of Aadhaar registration.

 All elections should be conducted online with the help of a mobile app or website.

-(a) Mobile Internet is already made available in every nook and corner of the country and still under development, thanks to efforts by the Government of India and cut-throat competition, created by Reliance Jio.
+(a) Mobile Internet is already made available in every nook and corner of the country.
+It is still under development, thanks to efforts by the Government of India and cut-throat competition created by Reliance Jio.

 (c) UPI provisions are available even to users of non-smartphone mobiles.
 Same way, facility votes need to be made available for non-smartphone users.

 (d) A very robust Data and Network Security must be put in place to ensure zero hacking or manipulation of the votes cast.